AWS-Community-Pakistan/AWS-Documentation/README.md

 # aws-docs
-**The work is in Progress However you can me a part to work opensource and help the beginner students to get started with Amazon web Services Journey .
+**The work is in Progress However you can me a part to work opensource and help the beginner students to get started with Amazon web Services Journey**

 ## Setup